OCamlPro/symbocalypse/README.md

 $ symbocalypse testcomp owi 5
 ```

-A folder `testcomp-results-YYYY-MM-DD_HHhMMhSSs` has been created with a lot of output.
+A folder `testcomp-results-XYZ/results` has been created with a lot of output.
 It contains `results-report/index.html` which is the recommended way to visualize the results.

 You can replace `owi` by another tool, but also use special options for each tool.
 To get the list of available tools you can do: